AdguardTeam/KnowledgeBase/docs/general/account/register.md

 ## How to create an account

-To create an account, go to [AdGuard's official website](https://adguard.com/welcome.html) and press the *Log in* button on the top right corner of the screen.
+To create an account, go to [AdGuard's official website](https://adguard.com/welcome.html) and click the *Log in* button on the top right corner of the screen.
 Enter your email address and create a password — your account will be registered.

 :::tip